danielramsayer/School_work/FreeCodeCamp/AdvancedPrograms/simon/readme.md

 Here is the code for [Simon](https://github.com/danielramsayer/School_work/tree/master/FreeCodeCamp/AdvancedPrograms/simon).

-Here is a CodePen functional version of [the calculator](https://codepen.io/Daniel_Ramsayer/pen/dzawQz)
+Here is a CodePen functional version of [the Simon game](https://codepen.io/Daniel_Ramsayer/pen/dzawQz)

 #### The Result